uniwebcms/express/README.md

 In summary, the engine allows us to connect the abstract definition of a website structure and dependencies with the concrete data instantiation of a specific website in a way that helps us have a complete view of the site when rendering its navbar.

-## The Uniweb Module SDK
+## The Express Library

-The integration of custom components into a Uniweb system is done via Webpack Federated Modules.
-The [Uniweb Module SDK](https://github.com/uniwebcms/uniweb-module-sdk) is a software development kit that provides a thin wrapper around the underlying Uniweb JavaScript engine.
-The SDK provides a tailored and consistent API layer for the underlying web engine.
+**Uniweb Express** is an opinionated library of low-level and general-purposed web components.
+It includes the [Uniweb Module SDK](https://github.com/uniwebcms/uniweb-module-sdk), which is a software development kit that provides a thin wrapper around the underlying Uniweb JavaScript engine.

-The main building blocks provided by the engine fall into two categories: Custom React Hooks and General purpose components.

-### Custom React Hooks

-- useLoadProfileBody
-- useLinkedProfileFilterState
-- useGetProfile

-### General purpose components

-- Asset
-- Image
-- Link

-By using the SDK, a component creator is freed from having to implement low-level functionality or deal with complex backend requests.
-Creating a link to a page or fetching an asset become simple tasks when using the SDK.
-Similarly, when using the Custom React Hooks, a component creator can enjoy a simplified management of rendering states for common use cases.

-## The Express UI Library

-The Uniweb Express UI is an opinionated library of low-level and general-purposed web components.
-It includes the Uniweb Module SDK as a dependency and implements React-based components with it.
+The SDK and the Express library complement one another.
+The SDK provides a tailored and consistent API layer for the underlying web engine, which makes it suitable to be used as a dependency of several different types of component libraries.
+On the other hand, Uniweb Express implements React-based components with the SDK with the goal of achieving a consistent UI look and providing commonly needed small and large components.

+A Uniweb Component is a React JS component whose props are 4 objets: `profile`, `block`, `page` , and `website`.
+The `profile` object represents the source data of a website.
+The `block` object contains the settings for the component, which is considered a **building block** within a webpage.
+The `page` object provides information about the current webpage being rendered as a sequence of buildign blocks.
+Finally, the `website` provides information about the entire website.
+Most components only need to work with the `profile` and `block` props.
+[Learn more about Uniweb components](https://github.com/uniwebcms/uniweb-module-sdk/blob/main/docs/components.md)